 Have you been looking for a treatment program that can meet all of your specific rehab needs?
 Do you want a treatment that’s intensive yet less all-encompassing than an inpatient hospital stay?
 If so, then the partial hospitalization program (PHP) at Glendora Recovery Center may very well be the best fit for you or someone that you love.
-Here, you or someone you care about will be able to receive care for several hours a day, for between several days a week.
-At night, you’ll return home.
+Here, you or someone you love will be able to receive care for several hours a day, several days a week, returning home at night.
 To learn more or to join, call us at (626) 240-5056.

 What Can I Expect From a Partial Hospitalization Program?